Leader of U.N. Agency For Responsible & Sustainable Tourism: Cultural Tourism Breaks Down Walls

 Taleb's career has also encompassed research, teaching and practicing architecture and urban design in Jordan and the USA.
 He has a Ph.D. in Urban Design and Regional Planning from the University of Pennsylvania in Philadelphia, an M.A. in Engineering and Architecture from the Illinois Institute of Technology (IIT) in Chicago, and a BS.c. in Architectural Engineering from the University of Cairo in Egypt.

 In an unexpected but delightful reminder of just how small our increasingly-global world has become, I recently discovered that Taleb is a family friend of a college classmate of mine who is also from Jordan.
-That spot of serendipity added a fitting flourish to my conversation with Taleb about global human interaction.
+That spot of serendipity added a fitting flourish to this Taleb Rifai interview about global human interaction.

 Meg: International tourist arrivals were 25 million in 1950.
 In 2011 this number was up to 980 million and is expected to reach 1.8 billion by 2030.
 What do you see as the upside of this growth and what do you see as the downside that needs to be managed?

 Taleb: Tourism has emerged as one of the leading sectors of our times with many socio-economic benefits that accrue to society.
 When one sees that tourism accounts for 10% of the GDP of the world and that one in eleven jobs depends on the sector, the upside cannot be questioned.

 But more than its economic impact, tourism can contribute to build a better future.
 For instance, by creating new businesses and by generating income for local communities.
 In this line, tourism is a vital tool for poverty alleviation.